 Life can be beautiful?

 Sometimes life is full of amazing twists and turns and things happen when you least expect them (well, my life at least).
 Such an event happened to me in July 2013.
-As part of my usual magazine editorial duties, I occasionally run a little feature called “Where are they now?”, and decided that I wanted to find out what had happened to my old 1951 Flatdash Consul.
+When I was magazine editor, I occasionally ran a little feature called “Where are they now?”, and decided that I wanted to find out what had happened to my old 1951 Flatdash Consul.
 Shortly after that issue of the magazine came out I had a call from a fellow club member, not only telling me that he knew of the whereabouts of LYX, but that he was actually willing to sell her to me.
 I nearly fell over.

 The picture on the right is me in around 1982, so long ago that the little car park where this was taken is now disused and grown over, Bostall Heath, Sarf East Landan for those interested.
 Was I really that slim then?
 Still got the hair though (for now).